 Folding miniatures is fascinating for many paper folders around the world.
 Here are some examples of miniatures folded by different paper folders including some models that I have folded myself.
 Take special notice of the tiny crane folded by Akira Naito of Japan for a British Origami Society challenge in 1977.
 This crane is displayed on the tip of a needle inside a crystal globe.
 Have I mentioned nano origami?

 Have you folded miniatures?
-How do you like it?
+Do you enjoy folding miniatures?